crogeriorl/oci-websrv-ha/README.md

 The credentials and secrets for login authentication and authorization in OCI - variables listed in variables.tf file with empty { } - must be setting in the Terraform Cloud project workspace (Terraform Variables).

-No more than 5 minutes to get up your web application or web site with high availability, self-healing and load balanced, all them free in the OCI.
+No more than 5 minutes to get up your web application or web site with high availability, self-healing and load balancing, all them free in the OCI.

 -----------------------------------------------------------------------------------------------------
 OBS: Many security, networking and automation features wasn't implemented in this project due to cloud provider's always free tier constraints, but which should be considered in production environments.